asayers/cbdr/README.md

 or some percentile, or anything really since "±" doesn't have a fixed standardized meaning.
 Having the variance of the measurements is well and good, but it doesn't help you decide whether the result is significant.
-Check your tools, and be skeptical if there's no mention of an "inverse CDF".
+If the docs don't specify the meaning, you could try grepping the source for mention of an "inverse CDF".

 ## CBDR